 By: Judy Davie - The Food Coach ( with information sourced from Sydney Markets )

 Health experts alike will tell you for better nutrition you should be eating the dark leafy salad greens like baby spinach , rocket, watercress and endive because they contain more nutrients than the pale varieties such as butter, cos and iceberg lettuce.
 And while that may be true, iceberg lettuce with its icy crunch is an very healthy alternative to bread, rice, and noodles when it is used as a "cup" in popular dishes such as San Choy Bou.
 It adds an appealing crunch to the dish and provides virtually no calories ( kJ).
-This week iceberg lettuce are a great buy so why don't you try swapping out some high energy carbs with these appealing crunchy leaves.
+During spring/summer iceberg lettuce are a great buy so why don't you try swapping out some high energy carbs with these appealing crunchy leaves.
 Replace rice paper to make a healthier version of rice paper rolls - Fill with strips of chicken or prawn, grated carrot, zucchini, coriander, shallots and chopped peanuts and serve with a dipping sauce.

 Before you start you should learn how to crack into an iceberg lettuce and separate the leaves, otherwise they will end up tearing and you'll be left with a mountain of little pieces unfit to hold anything.
 This information courtesy of Sydney Markets Blog shows you how.